yogurt-foundation/yogurt-css/README.md

 ### _build

-build version is located at `/dist/` folder, after you ran,
+build version is located in `/dist/` folder, after you ran,

 ```bash
 $ npm run build